IN LOVING MEMORY OF

 In 2012, at the age 21, Bo started a ‘Student Diversity’ program at UofM, which he later capitalized into a 1-year foreign exchange opportunity to study at the University of Vienna.
 While in Vienna, Austria inspired by the art of Vincent Van Gogh, The Starry Night (which is my first memory of him) he discovered a taste for art and travel.

-In 2013, at the age of 22, he returned to the States and completed his graduation from UofM as an Honors student.
+In 2013, at the age of 22, he returned to the States and graduated from UofM as an Honors student.
 He was recruited at Thomson Reuters as a Software Developer, solely based on the exponential progress his one-man consulting company made.
 In his own words “What began as an adventure ignited by the curiosity of maintaining my high school’s website, resulted in a meaningful career in software development.”
 He worked at Thomson Reuters, Ameriprise Financial, Cargill, Best Buy and SuperValu with offers from Amazon and Google.
 His professional career needs a post of its own, but I am not going to go there LinkedIn.

 In 2014, at the age of 23, what began as a ‘I have a headache, I may need glasses’ visit to the eye doctor turned into Brain Cancer within a few short hours of being in the hospital.
 He was diagnosed with Glioblastoma Multiforme, a terminal brain cancer nicknamed the terminator.